We publish fiction, poetry, critical essays, reviews, interviews, novel excerpts, and the unclassifiable.

 - Limit one piece per genre and only submit again once you have heard back from us.

-- Please attach all submissions in a word document.
+- Please attach all submissions in a Word document.

 - If you would like to include an author photo, attach it to the email as a hi-res jpeg.

 We will respond to your submission within 3 months.
+Any inquiries about the status of a submission before 3 months will be ignored.